NOAA-GFDL/SHiELD_build/README.md

 Be sure to download the mkmf submodule prior to beginning.
 To use:

  1) Checkout code via CHECKOUT_code script
-    - ./CHECKOUT_code will checkout necessary files for shields (running with either simple or full coupler)
+    - ./CHECKOUT_code will checkout necessary files for shield
-    - ./CHECKOUT_code will automatically run ./CHECKOUT_mom6 for mom6/sis2 files
+    - ./CHECKOUT_code will automatically run ./CHECKOUT_mom6 for mom6/sis2 files for the coupled version

  2) cd Build and execute ./COMPILE script with the --help option to see usage